 Boston may have been founded in 1630, but this city is definitely not stuck in the past!
 In fact, Boston is the epitome of the historical and the contemporary.
-From the charming cobblestones of Beacon Hill, Victorian town houses of Back Bay and revolutionary landmarks of the Freedom Trail to the iconic Harvard University, funky neighbourhood squares of Cambridge, beautiful public gardens and iconic sporting arenas, Boston is a treasure trove of Americana.
+From the charming cobblestones and gas lights of Beacon Hill, Victorian town houses of Back Bay and revolutionary landmarks of the Freedom Trail to the iconic Harvard University, funky neighbourhood squares of Cambridge, beautiful public gardens and iconic sporting arenas, Boston is a treasure trove of Americana.

 Don't miss USS Constitution, or "Old Ironsides" as she's known, which launched in 1797 and is the oldest commissioned warship afloat.
 History is also embraced at the Boston Tea Party Ships & Museum.
 At this multi-sensory museum, you'll be transported back in time and can even take part in the famous Boston Tea Party event that forever changed the course of American history - throwing tea overboard!
 Also, not to be missed is Faneuil Hall, dubbed the 'Cradle of Liberty", a meeting place of patriots and revolutionaries during the 18th and 19th centuries, or the Old State House, which is now a museum with lots of interesting displays.

 More recent history has been recreated at the John F Kennedy Presidential Library & Museum with period settings from the White House and numerous exhibits creating a stirring account of Kennedy's thousand days in office.
 Other notable museums include the Museum of Fine Arts, Museum of Science, Boston Children's Museum and the Museum of Natural History.